spdx/Spdx-Java-Library/GETTING-STARTED.md

 ### Programmatically Creating SPDX Data

-SPDX Spec version 2 stores all date within an SPDX document.
+SPDX Spec version 2 stores all data within an SPDX document.
 SPDX documents have a single document URI which is a prefix for all IDs within the document.

-The SPDX document MUST be unique.
+The SPDX document URI MUST be unique.

 Below is an example: